Internet Scams come in Many Forms.

 The Inheritance Scam.

 Your dreams have come true!
 You have been contacted by a very professional-sounding lawyer representing the estate of a distant relative who has died, usually in some faraway country, with no apparent heirs.
-He is convinced you have the best chance of benefiting from the estate (which, of course, is worth several million $) and wants to help you claim said estate.
+He is convinced you have the best chance of benefiting from the estate (which, of course, is worth several million dollars) and wants to help you claim said estate.

 Sounds too obviously scammy?
 You’d be surprised just how many will fall for this.